DhruvDh/context-gather/README.md

 }
 ```

 Note that escaping may be helpful if you want to ensure valid XML.
-You can skip it if it’s purely for an LLM “context” use case and you’re confident the LLM can handle angle brackets.
+You can skip it if it’s purely for an LLM "context" use case and you're confident the LLM can handle angle brackets.

 ## 8. Clipboard Integration (in `clipboard.rs`)